Start with one buyer, one site, and one repeat purchasing workflow.

 Ask for the files that make purchasing automation defensible.

-These artifacts are the minimum starting point for a serious pilot.
+These records are the minimum starting point for a serious pilot.
 They let the platform calculate reorder risk, compare approved suppliers, and stop before a risky PO gets released.

 1